Sulfur Smell In Hot Water is a Widespread Issue

 Plumbing and water treatment companies are often faced with complaints pertaining to bad odors emanating from the water heaters.
 These unpleasant smells are commonly described as ”water smells like rotten eggs” or ”sulfur smell in hot water”.

 First and foremost, it is worth noting that the sulfur smell in water can be caused by a number of different reactions.

 If the odor is present only in your hot water, it is usually created by the presence of sulphate-reducing bacteria in your hot water tank.
 In some cases, it can also be caused by a chemical reaction between your magnesium anode and the hot water.

-If the odor is present in both hot and cold water, the problem usually stems from the presence of hydrogen sulfide gas in the water underground.
+If the Sulfur Smell is present in both hot and cold water, the problem usually stems from the presence of hydrogen sulfide gas in the water underground.
 Since it’s coming from your water supply, this problem is the most expensive to fix.

 Now that you know the causes of these nauseating smells, let’s solve the problem!